 Monaco: Labour Regulation

-Employment legislation in Monaco might be said to be somewhat old-fashioned.
+Employment legislation in Monaco is somewhat old-fashioned.
 The extensive employment protection available to EU citizens does not apply, and there is not much in the way of equivalent Monégasque law.

-The great majority of employees in Monaco are not Monagesque at all, but either foreign residents or day-commuters from population centres in France and Italy.
+The great majority of workers in Monaco are not Monégasque at all, but either foreign residents or day-commuters from nearby towns in France and Italy.
 Such individuals do not have a strong negotiating position with their employers.
 Many of them are in fact on short-term contracts which can bypass what legal protection does exist.
-Unemployment in Monaco is low, although much of it is probably voluntary.
+Unemployment in Monaco is low, though much of it is probably voluntary.

-There are trades unions in Monaco, and they have a Federation, which has called demonstrations from time to time to protest about job insecurity, hiring and firing practices, and the absence of statutory protection.
-Demonstrators are likely to be non-Monagesque, because the original citizens, called 'feudals' by other residents, receive privileged treatment and are unlikely to be discontented.
+There are trade unions in Monaco, and they have a federation, which has called demonstrations from time to time to protest about job insecurity, hiring and firing practices and the absence of statutory protection.
+Demonstrators are likely to be non-Monégasque, because the original citizens, called 'feudals' by other residents, get privileged treatment and are unlikely to be discontented.

-After one particularly large demonstration some years ago former Prince Rainier made some concessions, but for the most part nothing changes.
+After one particularly large demonstration some years ago former Prince Rainier made some concessions, but in the main nothing changes.